The Diminishing Influence of Halvings on Bitcoin’s Price

 Chart 1 shows that the relative supply shock decreases by half following each halving.
 Since we define “supply shock” on an annual production basis, it takes a full year for it to reach its maximum and another year to return to zero.

-Having charted year-over-year issuance in Chart 1, we next chart year-over-year prices in Chart 2:
+Having charted year-over-year issuance in Chart 1, we following chart year-over-year prices in Chart 2:

-- The year-over-year price multiple is plotted in green.
+The year-over-year price multiple is plotted in green.
 These data points are created by dividing the price at a given date by the price one year earlier.
-As an example, if the price is twice the price of that one year prior, a value of 2 is shown in the chart.
+For example, if the price is twice the price of that one year prior, a value of 2 is shown in the chart.